 Is Pumpkin Pet Insurance Right For You?

 Pumpkin Pet Insurance includes wellness coverage, end-of-life services, and everything in between.
 It is hard to find pet health insurance that covers as much as Pumpkin covers.
-With annual coverage limits of $7,000 for cats and $10,000 for dogs, it seems like a great plan.
+With unlimited annual coverage limits for dogs, it seems like a great plan.

 The one drawback to Pumpkin Pet Insurance might be the price.
 Plan prices vary based on deductibles, the type of animal you own, and other factors.
 But you may find its prices to be more expensive than other comparable plans.

 Visit Pumpkin's website to view a full list of covered conditions.